Tips on how to swaddle a newborn baby step by step

 4. Don’t hold the pacifier by swaddling

 Your baby will tend to spit their pacifier out.
 They then proceed to cry once they realize that they don’t have the pacifier anymore.
-Now, parents might get tempted to hold the pacifier on the babies mouth by swaddling.
-This is definitely not a good idea.
+Now, parents might get tempted to hold the pacifier on the baby’s mouth by swaddling.
+This is not a good idea.
 It will put the baby to a lot of harm.
-Once the pacifier is secured into the mouth, your baby won’t be able to breathe through the mouth anymore.
-If they decided to breathe through there mouth, they will end up getting choked or suffocated.
+Once the pacifier secured into the mouth, your baby won’t be able to breathe through the mouth anymore.
+If they decided to breathe through there mouth, they would end up getting choked or suffocated.

 5. Use a firm mattress and remove all excess the items inside the crib

 Avoid using a very soft mattress inside the crib or in any area where you will let the baby sleep.
 A highly soft mattress can suffocate the baby.
 If you haven’t notice that your baby already can roll and you still swaddle them, this could be dangerous.
 Using a firm mattress will prevent your baby from suffocating if they ended up rolling while swaddled.
 Also, make sure to remove unnecessary items inside the crib.